 storage account URLs The URL for accessing an object in a storage account is formed by appending the object's location in the storage account to the endpoint.
 For example, a blob address might have this format: http://mystorageaccount.blob.core.windows.net/mycontainer/myblob.

 storage access keys When you create a storage account, Azure generates two 512-bit storage access keys, which are used for authentication when the storage account is accessed.
 By providing two storage access keys, Azure enables you to regenerate the keys with no interruption to your storage service or access to that service.

 minimal vs. verbose metrics You can configure minimal or verbose metrics in the monitoring settings for your storage account.
 Minimal metrics collects metrics on data such as ingress/egress, availability, latency, and success percentages, which are aggregated for the Blob, Table, and Queue services.
 Verbose metrics collects operations-level detail in addition to service-level aggregates for the same metrics.
 Verbose metrics enable closer analysis of issues that occur during application operations.
 For the full list of available metrics, see Storage Analytics Metrics Table Schema.
 For more information about storage monitoring, see About Storage Analytics Metrics.

 logging Logging is a configurable feature of storage accounts that enables logging of requests to read, write, and delete blobs, tables, and queues.
 You configure logging in the Azure Management Portal, but you can't view the logs in the Management Portal.
 The logs are stored and accessed in the storage account, in the $logs container.
-For more information, see Storage Analytics Overview.
+For more information, see About Storage Analytics Logging.